cabooster/DeepCAD/README.md

 PyTorch code is the recommended implementation of DeepCAD.

 ### [[New version released!]](https://github.com/cabooster/DeepCAD-RT)
-**An upgraded version of this PyTorch code has been released and managed at another repository [[new code link]](https://github.com/cabooster/DeepCAD-RT), with several new features such as much faster processing speed, low memory cost, improved pre- and post processing, multi-GPU acceleration, etc**.
+**An upgraded version of this PyTorch code has been released and managed at another repository [[new code link]](https://github.com/cabooster/DeepCAD-RT), with several new features such as much faster processing speed, low memory cost, improved pre- and post processing, multi-GPU acceleration, more stable performance, etc**.

 ### Environment